 The LASIK Procedure

 Refractive procedures work by altering the shape or curvature of the cornea, the clear tissue that covers the front surface of the eye.
-LASIK – laser in-situ keratomileusis – is an FDA approved, advanced form of Excimer laser vision correction that removes a small amount of tissue beneath a thin flap of corneal tissue.
+LASIK – laser in-situ keratomileusis – is an FDA approved, an advanced form of Excimer laser vision correction that removes a small amount of tissue beneath a thin flap of corneal tissue.
 The LASIK procedure was developed from two surgical procedures that have been performed for some time – PRK (photorefractive keratectomy) and ALK (automated lamellar keratoplasty).

-Prior to the procedure, you will receive a low dose sedative and eye drops to anesthetize and clean your eyes.
+Prior to the procedure, you will receive a low dose of sedative and eye drops to anesthetize and clean your eyes.
 Once the eyelids are cleaned, the patient lies down comfortably under the laser microscope.
 The eye is held open with a speculum and a pancake-like flap of the cornea is then fashioned with a microkeratome (a very fine, thin blade).
 New technology allows us to create this flap with the Moria OnePlus System™ or the AMO Intralase iFS™.

 After the flap is prepared, the Excimer laser will then remove a small amount of tissue from the remianing cornea beneath the flap, and then the flap is replaced over the treatment zone for quick healing.
 The procedure takes 5-10 minutes for each eye.
 Your doctor will check your eyes immediately after the procedure, prior to you leaving for home.
 Protective eyewear is given immediately to use along with prescription eyedrops.
 Go home and rest and sleep.